ethanruhe/high-performance-r/Tutorial.md

 Lists are a frequent building block of more complicated structures in R (e.g., data frames and linear models).

 ### Matricies and Arrays
 A matrix in R is an two dimensional atomic vector.
 Arrays of higher dimensions are possible, though used much less frequently.
 Dimensions are defined in the ```dim()``` attribute.
+Matricies and arrays in R are stored in [column-major order](https://en.wikipedia.org/wiki/Row-major_order#Column-major_order).

 ```{r}
 # Define a 5x2 matrix with 1-5 in first column and 6-10 in second